CptNemo0/TerrainGeneration/README.md

 - DirectX
 - ImGui

+Stretching constraints are solved using graph colouring with typical Gauss-Seidel method, while sheer and bending constraints are solved using Jacobi method.

 Steering:
-- Press mouse wheel to rotate around the center.
+- Press mouse wheel to rotate around the centre.
 - Scroll to zoom in/out

 Version 1.0 video demo: https://www.youtube.com/watch?v=LXo_VOUzQ9o